Is WordPress For Everything and is Everything Better With WordPress?

 WordPress flourished and soon allowed people to write ‘plugins’ and customize themes.
 That was it.
 They were home.

-Ever since then it has flourished to have a whole range of abilities added to it to help it become one of the most popular blogging tool, publishing platform and CMS.
+Ever since then, it has advanced to have a whole range of abilities added to it to help it become one of the most popular blogging tools, publishing platforms, and CMS.

-The proof here is that almost all WordPress themes and plugins, free and paid, have support attached to them.
+WordPress has grown on the back of developers adopting the platform as their playground.
+The best part is that almost all WordPress themes and plugins, free and paid, have support attached to them.
 Without which I doubt the new user would even dare try the CMS on for size.
 We know, we sell our own as well.

-So while one can accomplish a lot with WordPress, using it on its own can’t accomplish much.
+So while one can accomplish a lot with WordPress, using it on its own can seem daunting.
+Don’t worry though, the support ecosystem is mindblowing.

 Yes

-So while you may ask yourself in the beginning is WordPress the right choice for me now, the answer would be probably be – No/Yes (depends on what you’re doing with it).
+So while you may ask yourself in the beginning if WordPress is the right choice for me now, the answer would probably be somewhere in between Yes and No (depending on what you’re doing with it).
 But if you ask yourself will I feel like I should have tried WordPress back when I had the chance, the answer will probably be – Yes.

-You never know, you might find yourself modifying a theme or plugin file just for the rush it gives at being able to edit open source code and watch it do something you intended it too.
+You never know, you might find yourself modifying a theme or plugin file just for the rush it gives at being able to edit open-source code and watch it do something you intended it to.

 Subscribe to weborithm for more!